101 Unhealthiest Habits on the Planet

 In recent years, science has learned more and more about how essential sleep is to good health and a longer life.
 Poor sleep has been connected to an increased risk of weight gain, diabetes, cancer, cardiovascular disease, depression—even dementia.
 That's because the body repairs itself during sleep, everything from repairing cellular damage to sweeping toxins out of the brain to ensuring our metabolism stays on track.
 When you don't get enough, all kinds of processes suffer.

-Recommendation: Experts including the National Sleep Foundation say that adults of every age need seven to nine hours of sleep a night—no more, no less.
+The Remedy Rx: Experts including the National Sleep Foundation say that adults of every age need seven to nine hours of sleep a night—no more, no less.

 Snoring isn't just an efficient way to get kicked out of bed in the middle of the night; it could be sending you down the path to heart disease.
 Frequent snoring could be the sign of a dangerous condition called sleep apnea, in which the airway behind the tongue collapses when you breathe in, reducing or even stopping your airflow for up to a minute.
 Sleep apnea has been associated with high blood pressure and cardiovascular disease, according to the National Sleep Foundation.
 Researchers think that's because the condition causes repeated oxygen deprivation that stresses the blood vessels and heart.

-Recommendation: If your partner has told you that you snore, ask your doctor about it.
+The Remedy Rx: If your partner has told you that you snore, ask your doctor about it.
 They may refer you to a sleep medicine specialist.

 You're Eating Too Much Saturated Fat